 ● Find the leftover cash after your expenses come out and start making plans for it.
 Could that spare money go into an emergency fund, savings for a car or a home, or even investing?

-● Always find the money you need for debt management, finding more to get you out of loans more quickly and to stay in control of your credit.
+● Always find the money you need for debt management, finding more money to repay your credit agreements and loans more quickly.
+This will help you to stay in control of your credit.

 ● Start spotting poor spending habits, such as those extra luxuries you don’t need.
 Note, we’re not suggesting you completely eliminate any unnecessary expenditures.
 Every deserves a treat now and then.